hMatoba/Piexif/doc/functions.rst

 .. py:function:: piexif.load(data)

-   Return exif data as dict.
-The keys(IFD name), will be contained, are "0th", "Exif", "GPS", "Interop", "1st", and "thumbnail".
-If there is no data to return, the key won't be contained.
-Without "thumbnail", the value is dict(tag name/tag value). "thumbnail" value is JPEG as bytes.
+   Returns exif data as a dictionary with the following keys unless its value does not exist in the file: "0th", "Exif", "GPS", "Interop", "1st", and "thumbnail".
+All values are dictionaries except for "thumbnail" which has the value of either a JPEG as bytes or None if no thumbnail is stored in the exif data.

    :param bytes data: JPEG, WebP, TIFF, or Exif
    :return: Exif data({"0th":dict, "Exif":dict, "GPS":dict, "Interop":dict, "1st":dict, "thumbnail":bytes})